 - Do not over-fertilize.
 Feeding your lawn during hot and humid weather should be avoided.

 - Use proper watering practices.
 If you water, do it early in the day so the grass can dry out fully before nightfall.
 If dew is collecting on your lawn each morning, your lawn probably does not need to be irrigated at all.
 Standing dew can be removed by dragging a water hose over the lawn, which will lower the humidity that causes brown patch disease.

 - Improve air circulation.
 The best way to do this is to aerate and dethatch the lawn annually.
 Improved air circulation will lessen the humidity that causes brown patch.

 - Reseed with resistant grass cultivars.
 A variety of grasses are available with moderate resistance to the Rhizoctonia fungus.
-If brown patch is an annual occurrence, consider top-seeding your lawn with resistant grasses.
+If a brown patch is an annual occurrence, consider top-seeding your lawn with resistant grasses.